zirpo/auto-blogger-repo/memory-bank/progress.md

 - The memory bank has been fully initialized and updated to reflect the "Now" page implementation.
 - The Eleventy build errors have been resolved.
 - The "About Me" page has been implemented according to "Change Request: BLOG-02", and its layout has been redesigned.
-- The "Now" page has been implemented according to "Change Request: BLOG-03".
+- The "Now" page has been implemented according to "Change Request: BLOG-03", and its structure has been improved and visual distortion fixed by moving content to `_data/now.json`, creating `_includes/now.njk`, updating `now.md`, and adjusting CSS for equal card heights.
 - The social connection links in the footer have been implemented according to "Change Request: BLOG-04".
 - All changes for "Change Request: BLOG-04" have been implemented and verified.
 - All changes for "Change Request: BLOG-05" have been implemented and verified.